iZyns/iZyns/README.md

 ### Hi 👋, I'm Vincent.

 Hey there!
 Welcome to my GitHub page.
 I'm an introverted tech nerd with a passion for coding.
 But don't let my introverted tendencies fool you - I can be quite the extrovert with people I know well.
 Being an international student from Indonesia has allowed me to bring a unique perspective to my work and has taught me the importance of adaptability and an open mind.
-In my free time, you can catch me experimenting with new coding languages, binge-watching sci-fi shows, and trying out different types of cuisine.
+In my free time, you can catch me experimenting with watching sci-fi movies, and trying out different types of food.

 🔭 I’m currently looking for summer internship opportunities
 </br>